hossanrose/app-eks-prometheus/infra/README.md

 # Provision AWS resources
+AWS resources to build a production grade infrastructure for app deployment

 ## IAM user
-IAM user with permissions to push app image to the registry
+Creates an IAM user with permissions to push app image to the registry.

 ## ECR registry
-ECR registry to upload the app image to
+Creates Elastic Container registry to upload the app image.

 ## EKS Cluster

-K8s cluster on AWS with EKS
+Creates K8s cluster on AWS with Elastic Kubernetes Service

 After installing the AWS CLI.
 Configure it to use your credentials.